 Climate change increasingly threatens livelihoods of communities around the world who rely on fragile land for their food, income, and spiritual traditions.
 Fellows travel to islands, coastal communities, forests, and factory-side towns, to share stories of resilience as people adapt to shifting landscapes.

 India's Loktak Lake is one-of-a-kind wetland ecosystem that has been designated a Wetland of International Importance through the Ramsar Convention treaty of 1960.
-Phumdis, numerous floating islands comprised of vegetation, soil, and other organic matter, cover nearly two-thirds of the lake’s 236 square kilometers, changing shape according to a season, and moving around the lake surface—playing a critical role in water cleansing, nutrient absorption, flood control, and carbon sequestration.
-Neeta Satam, a University of Missouri student, documents the clash of development against more than 100 indigenous families that live on these islands.
+Phumdis, numerous floating islands comprised of vegetation, soil, and other organic matter, cover nearly two-thirds of the lake's 236 square kilometers, changing shape according to the season, and playing a critical role in water cleansing, nutrient absorption, flood control, and carbon sequestration.
+Neeta Satam, a University of Missouri School of Journalism student, documents the clash of development against more than 100 indigenous families that live on these islands.